imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 <img src="/media/Diadem Hippocampal CA3 Interneuron-3.png" width="750"/>

-Now convert it to 8-bit with {% include bc content='Image | Type | 8-bit'%}.
+Now convert it to 8-bit with {% include bc path='Image | Type | 8-bit'%}.
 (The same comments as above regarding converting to 8-bit apply here as well.)

 <img src="/media/Diadem Hippocampal CA3 Interneuron-4.png" width="750"/>

-... and invert the image with {% include bc content='Edit | Invert'%}, saying "Yes" to the question about whether to process all 110 slices:
+... and invert the image with {% include bc path='Edit | Invert'%}, saying "Yes" to the question about whether to process all 110 slices:

 <img src="/media/Diadem Hippocampal CA3 Interneuron-5.png" width="750"/>